Ergodic Exploration using Tensor Train: Applications in Insertion Tasks

-Moreover, it lacks the multi-scale coverage behavior \cite{multiscale}, which is often essential for natural exploration.
+Moreover, the performance of the method is heavily dependent on the quality of the samples obtained, which is hard to assess.
+While most sampling-based methods generate the ergodic trajectory offline, its online implementation on real robots, which is the focus of the current paper, is still a challenging problem.
+Based on \cite{kl_choset}, Abraham \emph{et al.} provides an online version of ergodic control with KL-divergence as ergodic metric \cite{abraham_kle3}, at the expense of potentially losing ergodicity in the exploration (e.g., by limiting the search to high density regions).

-This paper keeps the original methodology proposed by \cite{mezic}, which is the foundation of most literatures on ergodic control, and which has the advantage of providing closed form solutions for many of the commonly used models of dynamical systems (kinematics-based) \cite{mathew_experimental}, while providing multi-scale coverage behaviour.
+This paper keeps the original methodology (SMC) proposed by \cite{mezic}, which is the foundation of most literature on ergodic control, and which has the advantage of providing closed form solutions for many of the commonly used models of dynamical systems (kinematics-based) \cite{mathew_experimental}, while providing multi-scale coverage behaviour.
 To do so, we propose a solution based on a low-rank tensor approximation to overcome the curse of dimensionality.
 The proposed algorithm has intuitive hyperparameters that can be adjusted to address the storage and computational constraints of the application.

-Ergodic control can also be viewed from the perspective of a sampling method.
-In \cite{mathew_chaotic_painting}, the use of ergodic exploration is shown to be competitive to Markov chain Monte Carlo (MCMC) methods as a sampling technique.
-It is important to note that, unlike other sampling methods, the samples from ergodic control correspond to the trajectory of a dynamical system, thus providing a control policy that can be used in practice on robots for exploration behavior.